INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 Documents
 ---------

-This is a list.
-One project can have multiple items of data.
+This is a list of supporting documentation for this project.
+Documents include press releases, interim reports, final reports, case studies, etc. One project can have multiple items of data.
 One item of data is defined as:

 .. datadictionary::